Rebound in new car sales set to help used car king, CarMax, too

-CarMax (KMX.N) specializes in cars that are one to four years old.
-And one to four years ago, the credit crisis was crimping sales of new cars, causing the supply of used cars to fall at a time when owners would normally be trading up to newer models
+CarMax specializes in cars that are one to four years old.
+And one to four years ago, the credit crisis was crimping sales of new cars, ca using thee supply of used cars to fall at a time when owners would normally be trading up to newer models

 As a result, CarMax has had to pay more for used cars.